 Depending upon the amount of time you’ve planned to spend in Munich, we recommend additional beer-related experiences aside from the Oktoberfest venue.
-Fortunately, as this post about public transportation shows, Getting Around Munich is a piece of Black Forest cake.
+Fortunately, as our roundup post about public transportation shows, Getting Around Munich is a piece of Black Forest cake.

 Augustiner Bräustuben – A classic Bavarian restaurant associated with Munich’s oldest brewery which dates from 1294, when Augustine monks laid the cornerstone of their monastery.
 One of the six brewers mentioned above.
 Choose from restaurant, roof terrace and beer garden seating.
 Walk from Oktoberfest, or take Trams 18, 19 or N19 along Bayerstrasse stopping at either Schrenkstrass or Hermann-Lingg-Strasse.

 Chinesischen Turm Restaurant und Biergarten – Englischer Garten – What’s a beer garden doing at the Chinese Pagoda in the English Garden in Munich?
 Darned if we can explain but it works.
 This beer garden seats 7,000 people in the largest park in Europe.
-Check out the video we made of our visit last year:
+Check out the video we made of our visit:

 Enter the Englischer Garten via Thiemestrasse a couple of blocks east of the UBahn Giselastrasse stop (or direct to the Chinese Pagoda from Busses 54, 150, 154 or N44).